veliusiidx/iidx-random-trainer/README.md

 If you select R-Random while you have locked a random, it will only rotate across the random you've locked and not nonrandom/mirror.

 Build instructions: Just copy and paste the code in Visual Studio or your favorite C++ compiler and that should be enough.

+Also this code is a dumpster fire.
+If anyone wants to refactor or merge changes, feel free.